Home

 6. Only certain bacteria grow in an in vitro environment.
 Many fastidious forms of bacteria can only grow in the conditions offered by the human body.

-7. Koch's postulates, the theory that a single species of pathogen causes a single disease is plainly wrong and continues to be embraced, despite strong evidence to the contrary.
+7. Koch's postulates, the theory that a single species of pathogen causes a single disease appears wrong but continues to be embraced, despite strong evidence to the contrary.

 8. Studies touting a therapy against chronic bacterial infections which doesn't demonstrate some manner of immunopathology, or bacterial die-off, are not demonstrating that recovery is possible.